edgedb/edgedb/docs/edgeql/funcops/datetime.rst

 ----------

-.. eql:function:: std::timedelta_get(dt: timedelta, el: str) -> float64
+.. eql:function:: std::duration_get(dt: duration, el: str) -> float64

-    Extract a specific element of input timedelta by name.
+    Extract a specific element of input duration by name.

-    The :eql:type:`timedelta` scalar has the following elements available for extraction:
+    The :eql:type:`duration` scalar has the following elements available for extraction:

     - ``'century'`` - the number of centuries, rounded towards 0
     - ``'day'`` - the number of days
     - ``'decade'`` - the number of decades, rounded towards 0
-    - ``'epoch'`` - the total number of seconds in the timedelta
+    - ``'epoch'`` - the total number of seconds in the duration
     - ``'hour'`` - the hour (0-23)
     - ``'microseconds'`` - the seconds including fractional value expressed as microseconds